nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 an edge to knowing and could not say where.
 Thompson found it in the compiler and left it as a moral.
 Here is the edge, drawn: two grants beneath it, three named pieces of trust above it, and no fourth.
-Verification ends at the floor.
-Everything past it is named, counted, and priced, and nothing above the floor need be anonymous.
+Verification ends at the floor; everything past it is named, counted, and priced, and nothing above the floor need be anonymous.
 That question is done.

 ## Three Instances

-If the shape is real it should show up where nobody was thinking about packaging.
-It shows up wherever anyone keeps a record of claims and wants an answer to survive the record's growth, which is a much larger place than software.
+If the shape is real it should show up where nobody was thinking about packaging, and it does: wherever anyone keeps a record of claims and wants an answer to survive the record's growth, which is a much larger place than software.
 Version control and transparency logs, obviously.
 Ledgers and land registries.
 The rules of evidence, which already let a